What is Constructive Feedback?

 3. Focus on things that can be changed

-Constructive feedback should be about things which a person can change and improve on rather than on something that is out of his/her control.
+Constructive feedback should be about things that a person can change and improve on rather than on something that is out of his/her control.

 4. Provide recommendations and solutions